Rincón, Puerto Rico: Government

 Like all municipalities in Puerto Rico, Rincón is administered by a mayor.
 The current mayor is Carlos López Bonilla, from the Popular Democratic Party (PPD).
-López was elected at the 2000 general election.
+López was first elected at the 2000 general election.

-The city belongs to the Puerto Rico Senatorial district IV, which is represented by two senators.
-In 2016, Luis Daniel Muñiz Cortés and Evelyn Vázquez were elected as district senators.
+The city belongs to the Puerto Rico Senatorial district IV, which is represented by two Senators.
+In 2024, Jeison Rosa and Karen Michelle Román Rodríguez, both from the New Progressive Party (PNP), were elected as District Senators.

 Transportation

 There are 8 bridges in Rincón.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 Created and designed by Evaristo Cardona Moreno and art performed by Jose Luis Cardona Martinez (his eldest son).
 The colors of the Rincón flag are red, orange, yellow, green and white.
 The triangle has a five-pointed white star representing the urban zone.
 There are white stars of equal size which represent the 9 barrios.
 The red and orange symbolize the vitality and vigor of its people.
 The yellow symbolizes Christianity, the green symbolizes vegetation and hope for progress and the white symbolizes the integrity between its barrios and urban zone.